Coming Soon: 2021-22 Guidance for Hosting Student Presentations in AP Capstone Courses.

 - AP students can also access videos on their own for additional support.

-- The first 2 releases of videos are available now in AP Classroom, on your homepage.
-More videos will launch on a rolling basis.
+- The videos are available in AP Classroom, on your Course Resources page.

 AP Daily Release Dates for Seminar: 4 Batches